 If we believe any business or individual is carrying out the practice of tooth whitening, we must inform the GDC who may bring a criminal prosecution for the illegal practice of dentistry by non-registered companies and individuals.

 The penalty for carrying out tooth whitening illegally is at the discretion of the courts and it may involve compensation of any injured parties.

-Anyone can check to see whether someone is registered by logging on to the GDC website www.gdc-uk.org
+You can check if someone is registered by visiting to the General Dental Council's website (link opens in new window).

 Tooth whitening products